SpringTree/coding-guidelines/README.md

 ## Build using CI

-All project should be built using a CI and should not depend on the build chain of an individual developers laptop.
+All projects should be built using a CI and should not depend on the build chain of an individual developers laptop.
 This should preferable be setup at project inception.

 We use the folloing CI's at this time: